amicable's helpful guide to child maintenance

 What is child maintenance?

-Child maintenance is the money a parent pays towards their child’s upbringing if you separate from your ex.
-All parents have a responsibility to support their child financially (even if they don’t see them).
+Child maintenance is the money a parent pays towards their child’s upbringing if they separate from their ex.
+All parents have a responsibility to support their children financially (even if they don’t see them).
 Child maintenance is usually a regular monthly payment to the parent who cares for the child most/more of the time.

 Where do you start?

-To help you agree an amount, work out what your current children expenses are by making a list of what you spend each month.
+To help you agree on an amount, work out what your current children's expenses are by making a list of what you spend each month.
 I have included some questions that will help.

 How do we arrange child maintenance?